smur89/Coya/README.md

 #### House

-- If the price value of a house is bigger than 10_000_000, we have a surcharge of 1.15.
+- If the price value of _any_ house is bigger than 10_000_000, _all_ houses have a surcharge of 1.15
 - If size of a house is of more than 1000 square meters, or less than 30, we won't insure it.
 - There's another surcharge depending on the risk value of the address of the house: